 Marx's first trait in Dylan Dog.
 He keeps telling bad jokes and puns even in the direst situations, in combat and while in a coma.

-- King City and Multiple Warheadz creator Brandon Graham likes to fill his stories with puns and funny wierdness going on around the main characters.
+- King City and Multiple Warheadz creator Brandon Graham likes to fill his stories with puns and funny weirdness going on around the main characters.

 - Cut Man in Mega Man, to the point where even Mega Man cracks a pun after his defeat.

 - Every character in STAR Comics Madballs.
-In fact, the Madballs character Dust Brain states and is shown having the power of puns (whereas they effect enemies, 4th Wall would also be broken in this instance, if it weren't already knocked down and swept far away from this series from the get), and an enemy named Colonel Corn states and uses the power of lame corn based puns to destroy his enemies (shown to have a legit physical effect).
+In fact, the Madballs character Dust Brain states and is shown having the power of puns (whereas they affect enemies, the Fourth Wall would also be broken in this instance, if it weren't already knocked down and swept far away from this series from the get-go), and an enemy named Colonel Corn states and uses the power of lame corn-based puns to destroy his enemies (shown to have a legit physical effect).
 The two naturally have a battle of puns.
-Other characters introduced latter show to have a similar ability, usually attached to a running theme.
+Other characters introduced later show a similar ability, usually attached to a running theme.

 Chillbaine: You're an absolute Zero!!